magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 {% include images-gallery.liquid imageCollection=createdDevice2 %}

 You can also view the latest sensor telemetry under the "**Latest telemetry**" tab.
 This section displays the sensor's real-time data, such as temperature, vibration, and battery percentage.
-These values are updated every time the sensor transmits data to the ThingsBoard platform.
+These values are updated every time the sensor transmits data to the IoT Hub platform.
 This telemetry data is of primary interest for monitoring the sensor's performance and status.
 You can use this data to create alarms or build dashboards that visually represent the sensor's real-time measurements.
 You should see something similar to this, displaying the updated values each time the sensor sends data.

 {% assign createdDevice3 = '
     ===